 Under the Graduate School regulations, a student has one semester to complete the course (and summer counts as a semester!).
 If the student does not turn in the work by the deadline, the I grade will automatically become an F. Please read the new policy on the Graduate School web page at http://www.luc.edu/gradschool/academics_policies.shtml#grades1.

 Although it is not uncommon for graduate students to take an occasional Incomplete, it is of course better not to take an incomplete when possible.
 Making up an incomplete course often proves harder than students expect, particularly if much time has elapsed since the end of the course.
 In any case, faculty members have various policies regarding Incompletes, so it is advisable to discuss the matter with your instructor as early as possible if you anticipate the need for an Incomplete.

 Although academic dishonesty can take many forms, in our field it manifests primarily as plagiarism of text or source code.
-The Graduate School Catalog defines plagiarism as “the appropriation for gain of ideas, language or work of another without sufficient public acknowledgement that the material is not one’s own.”
+The Graduate School Catalog defines plagiarism as “the appropriation for gain of ideas, language or work of another without sufficient public acknowledgment that the material is not one’s own.”
 As a graduate student, you very likely have a good understanding of the boundaries of what is acceptable and what is not.
-If you are ever uncertain, it is of course best to consult the GPD or another faculty member.
+If you are ever uncertain, it is of course best to consult your instructor, the GPD or another faculty member.